benhprentice/HabitPal/README.md

 - Made icon for the website (Branch URL: https://bitbucket.org/cs3398-su22-betazoids/cs3398_su22_betazoid_project/branch/feature/CSBP-19-create-icon-image-for-app)

 - Made avatars for the project (Branch URL: https://bitbucket.org/cs3398-su22-betazoids/cs3398_su22_betazoid_project/branch/feature/CSBP-28-help-creating-finding-avatars-l_b404)

+- Next tasks will be keep on testing, debugging, fixing our new codes.
+Make more avatars and buttons for our project.
+Help with the pointing(pets health) system.

 #### Jonathan Andrews